 Is Ear Hustle censored by San Quentin State Prison (SQSP) authorities?

 Every Ear Hustle episode is approved by prison administration as a matter of policy concerning outgoing media of any form from SQ.
 The administration has shown great support for EH, and we see no indication that they will make it difficult for us to pursue the podcast we’ve outlined from the start - sharing stories about the day to day life in prison.
 We are not concerned about this need for approval compromising the content or integrity of the show.

-Why is Nigel co-hosting with Earlonne, instead of Antwan?
+Why is Nigel co-hosting with Earlonne?

 The EH team feels strongly that Nigel’s presence as a co-host is key to the show, as she represents the listener in these conversations.
 Ear Hustle is about connecting the inside and outside, it’s about a strong, artistic collaboration between men and women, incarcerated and nonincarcerated.
-There is no hierarchy between Nigel, Antwan and Earlonne, and they each see each other as equally valuable and important to the project.

-Are the producers getting paid?
-How does this work out for Earlonne and Antwan?
+Are the inside producers getting paid?

 Additionally, once Ear Hustle is earning steady revenue, we intend to donate a portion of this to the Prison University Project - the program that Nigel first worked with when she began volunteering at San Quentin in 2011.